 The length() function is the only function which will not return an error if supplied with an empty value.
 Empty variables are returned by some functions when they cannot produce a return value.
-All other functions and operators will yield an error if presented with an empty value and abort any script that called it.
+All other functions and operators will yield an error if presented with an empty value and abort any script that called it

-14.5.21 ln(real/complex)
+15.5.21 In(real/complex)